VoxPoser: Composable 3D Value Maps for Robotic Manipulation with Language Models: Related Works

-\textbf{Language Models for Robotics. } Leveraging pre-trained language models for embodied applications is an active area of research, where a large body of works focus on planning and reasoning with language models~\cite{huang2022language,ahn2022can,zeng2022socratic,chen2022open,shah2022lm,huang2022inner,singh2022progprompt,huang2022visual,raman2022planning,song2022llm,liu2023llm,vemprala2023chatgpt,lin2023text2motion,ding2023task,huang2023grounded,driess2023palm,yuan2023plan4mc,xie2023translating,lu2023multimodal,patel2023pretrained,jansen2020visually,wang2023voyager}.
+\textbf{Language Models for Robotics. } Leveraging pre-trained language models for embodied applications is an active area of research, where a large body of works focus on planning and reasoning with language models~\cite{huang2022language,ahn2022can,zeng2022socratic,chen2022open,shah2022lm,huang2022inner,singh2022progprompt,huang2022visual,raman2022planning,song2022llm,liu2023llm,vemprala2023chatgpt,lin2023text2motion,ding2023task,huang2023grounded,driess2023palm,yuan2023plan4mc,xie2023translating,lu2023multimodal,patel2023pretrained,jansen2020visually,wang2023voyager,yang2023pave}.
 To allow language models to perceive the physical environments, textual descriptions of the scene~\cite{huang2022inner,zeng2022socratic,singh2022progprompt} or perception APIs~\cite{liang2022code} can be given, vision can be used during decoding~\cite{huang2023grounded} or can be directly taken as input by multi-modal language models~\cite{driess2023palm,openai2023gpt}.
 In addition to perception, to truly bridge the perception-action loop, an embodied language model must also know how to \emph{act}, which typically is achieved by a library of pre-defined primitives.~\citet{liang2022code} showed that LLMs exhibit behavioral commonsense that can be useful for low-level control.
 Despite the promising signs, hand-designed motion primitives are still required, and while LLMs are shown to be capable of composing \emph{sequential} policy logic, it remains unclear whether composition can happen at \emph{spatial} level.
-A related line of works has also explored using LLMs for reward specification in the context of reward design~\cite{kwon2023reward} and exploration in reinforcement learning~\cite{tam2022semantic,mu2022improving,colas2020language,du2023guiding}, and human preference learning~\cite{hu2023language}.
-In contrast, we focus exclusively on grounding the reward generated by LLMs in the \emph{3D observation space} of the robot, which we identify as most useful for manipulation tasks.
+A related line of works has also explored using LLMs for reward specification in the context of reward design~\cite{kwon2023reward}, exploration~\cite{tam2022semantic,mu2022improving,colas2020language,du2023guiding}, and preference learning~\cite{hu2023language}.
+For robotic applications, concurrent works explored LLM-based reward generation~\cite{yu2023language,ha2023scaling,ma2023eureka,xie2023text2reward,zeng2023learning,rocamonde2023vision,perez2023larg}, among which~\citet{yu2023language} use MuJoCo~\cite{mujoco} as a high-fidelity physics model for model predictive control.
+In contrast, we focus exclusively on grounding the reward generated by LLMs in the \emph{3D observation space} of the robot.